 Project Management for Banks and Financial Institutions

-Effective project management helps you reduce costs, meet the deadlines and increase the efficiency of your organisation.
+Effective project management helps reducing costs, meet the deadlines and increase the efficiency of your organisation.

-The programme is particularly designed for banks and financial institutions and includes case studies from organisations around the world showing how they dealt with systems implementation and business reorganisations.
+The programme is particularly designed for banks and financial institutions and includes case studies from organisations around the world.

 By the end of this course you will be able to:

 Main Topics Covered During This Training

 This training course will give participants an overview of the entire project management process, as well as key project management tools that they can use every day.
 The course is designed specifically for bank/financial institution projects.

 - Four characteristics of projects

 - Process vs Project